Shane203/CS3505_team_1/README.md

 it may only works on the windows system(because of the "\" and "/" issue)

 Python Docstring details - https://www.python.org/dev/peps/pep-0257/

-Google Pyhton Style Guide - https://google.github.io/styleguide/pyguide.html#Python_Style_Rules
+Google Python Style Guide - https://google.github.io/styleguide/pyguide.html#Python_Style_Rules